uma-dev/spring-boot-notes/notes.md

 4. Create DAO implementation
 5. Create REST controller
 5. Inject the DAO implementation in REST controller and expose the method

+### Service layer
+Uses __Service Facade__ design pattern.
+It is also a good practice even if you will integrate only one data source.

+The service layer acts as a Intermediate layer for custom business logic.
+It integrates data from multiple backend sources such as:
+- DAO
+- Repositories

+Another best practices in the service layers:
+- Apply transactional boundaries at the service layer

+### JPA Repository

+To avoid boiler plate code exposing entities, you  can use the JpaRepository interface and obtain full CRUD support by **inheritance**.
+The development process is:

+- Extend the interface, doesn't need implementation since the Repository interfaces are being implemented (backed up) by Spring Container at Runtime.